The Human Operating System Gets an Overhaul

 Forget editing genes.
 This guy wants to write brand-new ones.

 The boldest science project currently in the works?
 It’s not Elon Musk’s race to Mars or the the next iteration of the Large Hadron Collider.
-Instead it’s something many people haven’t have heard of.
+Instead it’s something many people haven’t heard of.

 Think of it this way — right now, around the globe, synthetic biologists are building novel organisms from scratch for an array of purposes in medicine, energy, agriculture, and other fields.
 The project I’m talking about, Human Genome Project-write (or GP-write, as the project is known), aims to use these same tools to build a much more familiar organism: a human cell, complete with all the DNA required to produce more human cells.
 Mastery of this technique could wipe out diseases and bring about other applications that we can’t yet imagine.
 It’s the ultimate engineering blueprint for life.